FREE DOWNLOAD: A Patient's Guide To Healing With Ketamine

 What Is Depression?

 Depression is a mood disorder that causes a persistent feeling of sadness and loss of interest.
-Also called a major depressive disorder or clinical depression, it affects how you feel, think and behave and can lead to a variety of emotional and physical problems.
+Also called a major depressive disorder or clinical depression, it affects how you feel, think, and behave and can lead to a variety of emotional and physical problems.
 You may have trouble doing normal day-to-day activities, and sometimes you may feel as if life isn’t worth living.”

 Depression isn’t a moral failure or something you can sweep under the bed.